-If you were going to snatch a corpse from its grave you had to do it quickly, quietly and without leaving a trace.
+If you were going to snatch a corpse from its grave you had to do it quickly, quietly, and without leaving a trace.

-With many theories circulating at the height of the body snatching craze as to how cadavers were actually removed, it wasn’t until after the passing of the Anatomy Act in 1832 that the fear of body snatching had subsided, and the truth started to emerge.
+With many theories circulating at the height of the body snatching era as to how cadavers were actually removed, it wasn’t until after the passing of the Anatomy Act in 1832 that the fear of body snatching had subsided, and the truth started to emerge.

 Body snatchers took less than an hour to remove a corpse from a grave.
 They didn’t dig a tunnel, nor did they remove the whole coffin.
-Instead, they targetted the head end of the grave, digging until they reached the coffin lid.
+Instead, they targeted the head end of the grave, digging until they reached the coffin lid.
 This would then be snapped across the shoulders, hooks attached to the corpse under the armpits and the cadaver pulled quickly and sharply out of the coffin.

 But there were other things that needed to be considered too, it wasn’t simply just a case of digging a hole.

 In this post, I want to take a look at the main myth bandied around in the mid 19th century and one which still surfaces occasionally on the internet today; the idea that the body snatchers used to tunnel their way to the coffin.

 I’m taking a look specifically at getting a corpse out of the coffin this time, but you may also enjoy reading about the basics of body snatching alongside this post in a recent blog I wrote called ‘5 Rules Every Body Snatcher Should Follow’

 The methods used to exhume cadavers before the professional resurrectionist came on the scene were very different from those that were developed as the professionals took over the trade.